 Logo VLEO-Bench

-A Comprehensive Benchmark of Vision-Language Models for Earth Oobservation (EO) Data
+A Comprehensive Benchmark of Vision-Language Models for Earth Observation (EO) Data

 1Institute for Data, Systems, and Society, Massachusetts Institute of Technology